BlockstreamResearch/bip-frost-dkg/README.md

 ### Motivation

-The FROST signature scheme [[KG20](https://eprint.iacr.org/2020/852), [CKM21](https://eprint.iacr.org/2021/1375), [BTZ21](https://eprint.iacr.org/2022/833), [CGRS23](https://eprint.iacr.org/2023/899)] enables `t`-of-`n` Schnorr threshold signatures,
+The FROST threshold signature scheme [[KG20](https://eprint.iacr.org/2020/852), [CKM21](https://eprint.iacr.org/2021/1375), [BTZ21](https://eprint.iacr.org/2022/833), [CGRS23](https://eprint.iacr.org/2023/899)] enables `t`-of-`n` Schnorr signatures,
 in which some threshold `t` of a group of `n` participants is required to produce a signature.
-FROST remains unforgeable as long as at most `t-1` participants are compromised and remain functional as long as `t` honest participants do not lose their secret key material.
-Notably, FROST can be made compatible with [BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) Schnorr signatures and does not put any restrictions on the choice of `t` and `n` (as long as `1 <= t <= n`).[^t-edge-cases]
+FROST guarantees unforgeability as long as at most `t - 1` participants are compromised and remains functional as long as `t` honest participants do not lose their secret key material, where `t` and `n` can be chosen arbitrarily (as long as `1 <= t <= n`).[^t-edge-cases] As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.

 [^t-edge-cases]: While `t = n` and `t = 1` are in principle supported, simpler alternatives are available in these cases.
 In the case of `t = n`, using a dedicated `n`-of-`n` multi-signature scheme such as MuSig2 [[BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)] instead of FROST avoids the need for an interactive DKG.
 The case `t = 1` can be realized by letting one participant generate an ordinary [BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) key pair and transmitting the key pair to every other participant, who can check its consistency and then simply use the ordinary [BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) signing algorithm.
 Participants still need to ensure that they agree on a key pair.
 A detailed specification is not in the scope of this document.

-As a result, threshold signatures increase both security and availability, enabling users to escape the inherent dilemma between the contradicting goals of protecting a single secret key against theft and data loss simultaneously.
+[BIP 445](https://github.com/bitcoin/bips/blob/master/bip-0445.md) provides a specification of the FROST signing protocol tailored to [BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) Schnorr signatures as deployed in Bitcoin.
-Before being able to create signatures, the participants need to generate a shared *threshold public key* (representing the entire group with its `t`-of-`n` policy), together with `n` corresponding *secret shares* (held by the `n` participants) that allow to sign under the threshold public key.
+However, in order to use the specified protocol, the participants need to generate a shared *threshold public key* (representing the entire group with its `t`-of-`n` policy), together with `n` corresponding *secret shares* (held by the `n` participants) that allow to sign under the threshold public key.
 This key generation can, in principle, be performed by a trusted dealer who takes care of generating the threshold public key as well as all `n` secret shares, which are then distributed to the `n` participants via secure channels.